-Working with subcontractors is standard practice when you’re in the construction, contracting and skilled trades industry, so it’s important that you ask questions about your subcontractor’s insurance.
+Working with subcontractors is a standard practice when you’re in the construction, contracting, and skilled trades industry.
 Using subcontractors allows you to take advantage of additional expertise without taking on new permanent employees.
 But it also brings new risks that could potentially have a significant impact on your business.
+That’s why it’s important that you ask questions about your subcontractor’s insurance.

 In the eyes of your customers, there is little distinction between a general contractor and subcontractor, since they’re mainly concerned with seeing quality work getting done on time and on budget.
 So choosing a subcontractor to work with is a big decision that requires careful planning.

-Think of subcontractors as an extension of your business.
+You should think of subcontractors as an extension of your business.
 After all, you aren’t just putting your business’s reputation on the line, but also your finances.
-For example, if your subcontractor isn’t able to complete a job within the agreed-upon timeline, lacks the expertise required to finish the job or simply does poor work, your business could be on the hook for damages.
+For example, if your subcontractor isn’t able to complete a job within the agreed-upon timeline, lacks the expertise required to finish the job, or simply does poor work, your business could be on the hook for damages.

-4 questions to ask about your subcontractor’s insurance:
+The four questions you should ask about your subcontractor’s insurance

 There are many questions that may be relevant to ask your subcontractor about their insurance policy.
 Here are four that you may want to consider, and some extra details that could be important for you to know:

 - Is the certificate and coverage recent?